 Along the way you will find a number of little new features, but by far the coolest new feature is the mobile to local backup feature.
-This works the same way as the mobile to Acronis Cloud option.

-This feature enables you to create a backup of your mobile devices to your computer via Wi-Fi simply by scanning a QR code with the camera in your phone or tablet.
+This feature enables you to create a backup of your mobile devices to your computer via Wi-Fi simply by scanning a QR code with the camera in your smart phone or tablet.

 The whole thing is surprisingly smooth.
 I say surprisingly because the mobile Acronis Cloud 2016 backup experience wasn´t particularly convincing.
 The backup was painfully slow and the app was of a questionable quality.